Compare Travel Insurance Quotes Now

 How long can each trip be?

 If your trip is likely to be longer than this you should either speak to your insurer about extending your insurance or else consider taking out a backpacker insurance policy.
 These policies are aimed at anyone travelling to lots of different countries for long periods of time (usually at least 12 months continuously).
 You can use our comparison service to compare travel insurance policies like this as well.

 What does holiday insurance cover?

-- Medical expenses – this pays for any treatment you need while you’re away.
+- Medical expenses cover – this pays for any treatment you need while you’re away.
 Aim for a minimum of £2 million worth of cover but bear in mind that some countries like the USA have very expensive healthcare systems so choose a policy that reflects this.

-- Repatriation – this covers the cost of getting you back to the UK if you have a medical emergency.
+- Repatriation cover – this covers the cost of getting you back to the UK if you have a medical emergency.

-- Cancellation or curtailment – provides compensation if you need to cancel your holiday or cut it short through no fault of your own.
+- Cancellation or curtailment insurance – provides compensation if you need to cancel your holiday or cut it short through no fault of your own.
 For example, if you become ill and your doctor has told you not to travel.

-- Missed or delayed departure – pays for any costs you face if your flight is delayed or if you miss it because of a situation that is out of your control (a car accident, for example).
+- Missed or delayed departure insurance – pays for any costs you face if your flight is delayed or if you miss it because of a situation that is out of your control (a car accident, for example).

-- Lost or delayed luggage – compensates you if your luggage is lost, damaged, destroyed or stolen.
+- Lost or delayed luggage insurance – compensates you if your luggage is lost, damaged, destroyed or stolen.

 - Personal liability cover – pays legal fees and compensation if someone blames you for an injury or if you accidently cause damage to their property.